Comp-Bio-Pipeline-Dev-Team/functional_CRISPR_screen/README.md

 This script just includes the command line parameters for the pipeline and allows you to easily add file paths to your input sequences, the sgRNA index `.fasta` file, and your metadata file.
 The input parameters also include the ability to run the pipeline in associated conda environments instead of docker containers and to dry run the pipeline once you put in all parameters to make sure that provided files are located where you said they were.

 ### Step 3:
 Once you have entered/modified the parameters in `run_workflow.sh` as needed, you can run the pipeline!
-Make sure that you're still within the `functional_CRISPR_screen` directory when you do this.
+Make sure that you're still within the `functional_CRISPR_screen` directory when you do this and that you've activated the conda environment containing `snakemake`.

 ```bash
 bash run_snakemake.sh